The Value of Numbers

 - Teamwork.
 Working together to achieve numbers promotes teamwork, a sense of belonging, and cooperation.

-- Fast problem solving.
-As evidenced with a company Scorecard, numbers cut through the guesswork and opinions to identify problems early.
+- Fast problem-solving.
+Numbers cut through the guesswork and opinions to identify problems early.